Spenquatch/forked/Forked CLI Expansion Implementation Plan.md

   allowed_values: ["size","sentinel","both_touched","all"]
 ```

 When violations occur in `require-override` mode, the CLI searches for override markers in this order: overlay tip commit trailers, annotated tag message trailers (when publishing), and `git notes --ref=refs/notes/forked/override`.
+The first matching source wins and later sources are ignored.
 Trailers may list comma- or space-separated scopes (`Forked-Override: sentinel, size`).
 If no override is found the run exits **2**; if scopes are present and allowed it exits **0** and records `override.applied=true`; disallowed scopes keep the failure.
 Guard increments `report_version` to `2`, adding an `override` block to `.forked/report.json`:

 ```json
 {